 When I’m not scratching my head over pesky characters who refuse to do things how I want them done or dreaming of my next book (which will of course be much easier to write and research than the current one), my writerly self can be found sifting through the stacks in my church’s archives looking for a few good stories to tell, blogging about life with a very curious Ten-Year-Old here at Caterpickles, or musing about books and the writing life at BostonWriters.

-Why a blog on exploring the world with a (now) second grader?
+Why a blog on exploring the world with a (now) fifth grader?

 Over the many years I’ve worked as a professional technical writer, people have paid me to explain how everything from genetic testing to networking security works (with a subset of people paying me to explain how to do things like manage an access point for a 3G wireless network or use a Christmas tree to regulate the flow from an oil well).